FBI files on Michael Jackson: Part five: 2003–2005 period accusations

-Part six: death threats and extortion attempts
+Part six: Death threats and extortion attempts

-Part six, the largest, consists of 199 pages.
+Part six, the largest, is 199 pages long.
 It covers death threats against Jackson and others by Frank Paul Jones, who served two years in prison for sending a letter that read: "I am going to Washington, D.C., to threaten to kill the president of the United States, George Bush."
-The letter also threatens Jackson; Jones wrote: "I will personally attempt to kill if he doesn't pay me my money."
-Jones was arrested for trespassing on June 22, 1992, at the Jackson family compound in Encino, California.
+The letter also threatened Jackson, about whom Jones wrote, "I will personally attempt to kill if he doesn't pay me my money."
+Jones was arrested for trespassing on June 22, 1992 at the Jackson family compound in Encino, California.

-Part seven: law enforcement interviews the 1993 accuser for 2005 trial
+Part seven: Law enforcement interviews the 1993 accuser for 2005 trial

-Part seven, the shortest, consists of five pages.
-It covers the investigators’ attempt to pursue the 1993 accuser as a second case to coincide with the 2003 accuser.
+The shortest section of the documents, part seven consists of five pages.
+This section involves investigators’ attempt to pursue the 1993 accuser as a second case to coincide with the 2003 accuser.
 After a meeting in June 2004 between Santa Barbara Assistant District Attorneys (SBADAs) and the FBI's Behavioral Analysis Unit (BAU), it was concluded that a federal case could still be pursued with the 1993 accuser.
 A conference call was held on August 30, 2004, when it was agreed that Santa Maria RA should open a case on the 1993 accuser.

 A meeting was held in New York in an attempt to persuade the 1993 accuser to testify for the 2005 trial.
 The 1993 accuser informed the two agents in the meeting that he would not testify against Jackson and would "legally fight any attempts to do so".
-A document dated December 9, 2004, indicates that the case was closed, citing "no outstanding leads or evidence items".
+A document dated December 9, 2004 indicates that the case was closed, citing "no outstanding leads or evidence items".

 Media reaction

-News media began covering the content of the FBI files after they were released on December 22, 2009.
-These outlets included The Guardian, USA Today, Variety, MTV, CNN, Billboard, ABC News, CBC News, BBC, France 24, and Reuters.
 Brian Oxman, a former lawyer for the Jackson family, said the files contained no evidence that Jackson committed any crime and that it was "a vindication".
-A former FBI investigator said that due to local law enforcement's limited capabilities, it was common that the FBI get involved as they were well-resourced to assist in such manners.
+A former FBI investigator said that, due to local law enforcement's limited capabilities, it was common that the FBI get involved as they were well resourced to assist.

 In 2013, a London tabloid, the Sunday People, alleged that "secret FBI files" revealed that Jackson had paid millions in hush money to dozens of boys he had abused.
 The reports were received with skepticism.
-CNN Special Investigations reporter Drew Griffin said it "sounds like recycled tabloid reports from 20 years ago".
-Thomas Mesereau, Jackson's 2005 criminal defense attorney, said that these claims were not in the FBI files and dismissed the report as "a bunch of utter nonsense".
-Diane Dimond, a critic of Jackson, said: "It is obvious the paper took this old story and proceeded to make it seem new by adding numbers to it ...
+The CNN reporter Drew Griffin said it "sounds like recycled tabloid reports from 20 years ago".
+Thomas Mesereau, Jackson's 2005 criminal defense attorney, dismissed the report as "a bunch of utter nonsense".
+The journalist Diane Dimond, a critic of Jackson, said: "It is obvious the paper took this old story and proceeded to make it seem new by adding numbers to it ...
 The problem is there's no evidence to back up the claim that Jackson made that many payoffs."